jamesbeith/jamesbeith.co.uk/content/til/2024-05-02/how-to-create-a-django-model-index-with-an-upper-case-empty-string-condition.md

 ---
-title: 'How to create a Django model index with an upper case empty string condition'
+title: "How to create a Django model index with an upper case empty string condition"
-date: '2024-05-02T15:50:00+10:00'
+date: "2024-05-02T15:50:00+10:00"
 aliases:
   - /til/2024-05-02/django-model-index-upper-case-empty-string-condition/
 ---